 Interest rate on savings

 When you’re dealing with a banking account that doesn’t come with brick and mortar branches, having the ability to pull cash out of an ATM is a must.
 Luckily Robinhood has that, offering fee-free access to more than 75,000 machines.
 Meanwhile, although SoFi once reimbursed all ATM fees, this perk is no longer available to most SoFi Money customers (and has been completely discontinued with SoFi Checking and Savings).
 Instead, SoFi now utilizes the Allpoint ATM network.
 So, since Robinhood’s card can be used fee-free at Allpoint and Moneypass network machines, it now has the easy edge in this category.

 Final Thoughts on the Robinhood Cash Management Account

-Overall, there’s a lot to like about Robinhood Cash Management account — especially if you’re already using the app to trade stocks.
-With a strong APY, a decent selection of fee-free ATMs, no foreign transaction fees (or other fees, for that matter), and more, the account could certainly come in handy.
+Overall, there’s a lot to like about the Robinhood Cash Management account — especially if you’re already using the app to trade stocks.
+With a currently-respectable APY, a great selection of fee-free ATMs, no foreign transaction fees (or other fees, for that matter), and more, the account could certainly come in handy.
 That said, in its current form, it doesn’t quite live up to the “Checking & Savings” pitch it originated as… but I think it’s high time people like me get over that incident since it’s been literally years since that two-day disaster and the company has had even larger controversies since.

 Also published on Medium.